earthwuyang/pg_mem_pred/README.md

 run `python src/preprocessing/split_json_plans.py` to split the giant json object 'total_json_plans.json' into train, val, test splits

 run `python src/preprocessing/gather_feature_statistics.py` to collect dictionary mapping of categorical values, and get robust scaler statistics for each numerical values.

+## Code Structure

+`src` contains the code for GIN, GAT, GraphTransformer, TreeTransformer, `zsce` contains the code for zero-shot cost estimation method, `xgboost` contains the code for XGBoost method, `treelstm` contains the code for TreeLSTM method, `heterogeneous_graph` contains the code for heterogeneous graph method.